lesterlimjj/tp/docs/DeveloperGuide.md

 ### Glossary

-* **Mainstream OS**: Windows, Linux, Unix, MacOS
-* **Private contact detail**: A contact detail that is not meant to be shared with others
 * **Listing**: Entry of a property that is currently on the market.
-Contains property address information.
-Used interchangeably with Property.
+Contains property
+* **Mainstream OS**: Windows, Linux, Unix, MacOS.
+* **Owner**: A person associated with a listing to indicate they are selling the property.
+A listing can have multiple owners.
+* **PriceRange**: A model class representing a lower and upper bound for a listing’s price.
 * **Property**: The physical real estate itself.
 Used interchangeably with Listing.
-* **Property Preference**: The preference of people based on price range and tags.
+* **Property Preference**: The type of property that people are looking to buy, based on price range and tags.
-* **Tag Registry**: A Singleton used to store Tags to be put on properties and property preferences.
+* **Tag**: A category or label that can be associated with Listings or Preferences to describe attributes like "near MRT", "pet-friendly", etc.

 --------------------------------------------------------------------------------------------------------------------